Games Where You Can Play Optimally with Arena-Independent Finite Memory: Introduction

-\textbf{Our approach.} In a nutshell, we generalize Gimbert and Zielonka's results --- characterization \textit{and} lifting corollary --- to the case of \textit{arena-independent} finite memory.
-That is, we encompass \textit{all} situations where the amount of memory needed by the two players is \textit{solely dependent on the preference relation}, and \textit{not} on the game arena.
-Let us take some classical examples to illustrate this notion. \begin{itemize} \item All memoryless-determined relations --- studied in~\cite{GZ05} --- use arena-independent memory: the amount of memory required, \textit{none}, is the same for all arenas. \item Combinations of parity objectives use arena-independent memory~\cite{DBLP:conf/fossacs/ChatterjeeHP07}: the amount of memory only depends on the number of objectives and the number of priorities --- both parameters of the preference relation, not on the size of the arena. \item Lower- and upper-bounded energy objectives also use arena-independent memory (see, e.g.,~\cite{DBLP:conf/formats/BouyerFLMS08,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017}): the memory only depends on the bounds --- parameters of the preference relation, not on the size of the arena, nor the weights used in it. \item Combinations of lower-bounded energy objectives (with no upper bound) require \textit{arena-dependent} memory~\cite{DBLP:journals/acta/ChatterjeeRR14,DBLP:conf/icalp/JurdzinskiLS15}: the memory depends on the size of the arena and the largest weight used in it.
-Such a setting falls outside the scope of our results. \end{itemize} This informal concept of arena-independent memory is transparent in our work: in all our results, we use \textit{memory skeletons} --- essentially Mealy machines without a next-action function (Section~\ref{sec:prelims}) --- that suffice for \textit{all} arenas, and that are at the basis of the strategies we build.
+\paragraph{Our approach} In a nutshell, we generalize Gimbert and Zielonka's results~--- characterization \textit{and} lifting corollary~--- to the case of \textit{arena-independent} finite memory.
+That is, we encompass \textit{all} situations where the memory needed by the two players is \textit{solely dependent on the preference relation} (e.g., colors, dimensions of weight vectors), and \textit{not} on the game arena (i.e., number of edges/states).
+Let us take some classical examples to illustrate this notion. \begin{itemize} \item All memoryless-determined relations~--- studied in~\cite{GZ05}~--- use arena-independent memory: the memory required, \textit{none}, is the same for all arenas. \item Combinations of parity objectives use arena-independent memory~\cite{DBLP:conf/fossacs/ChatterjeeHP07}: the memory only depends on the number of objectives and the number of priorities~--- both parameters of the preference relation, not on the size of the arena. \item Lower- and upper-bounded energy objectives also use arena-independent memory (see, e.g.,~\cite{DBLP:conf/formats/BouyerFLMS08,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017}): the memory only depends on the bounds and the weights~--- parameters of the preference relation, not on the size of the arena. \item On the contrary, combinations of lower-bounded energy objectives (with no upper bound) require \textit{arena-dependent} memory~\cite{DBLP:journals/acta/ChatterjeeRR14,DBLP:conf/icalp/JurdzinskiLS15}: the memory depends on the size of the arena in addition to the weights used in it.
+Such a setting falls outside the scope of our results. \end{itemize} This informal concept of arena-independent memory is transparent in our work: in all our results, we use \textit{memory skeletons}~--- essentially Mealy machines without a next-action function (Section~\ref{sec:prelims})~--- that suffice for \textit{all} arenas, and that are at the basis of the strategies we build.
 A quick look at our main concepts (Section~\ref{subsec:concepts}) and results (Section~\ref{subsec:results}) suffices to grasp the formalism behind this intuition.